Gawdzilla Sama

 It is one of the answers to many of the problems mentioned here - we know that because it did in fact answer those problems in the past.

 Why do you guys post that kind of garbage?
-Asking you to deal squarely and honestly with what people actually post is not asking a whole lot.
+Sure, you're ignorant and bigoted and devoted to personal attack and not the brightest bulbs on the tree, but asking you to deal squarely and honestly with what people actually post is not asking a whole lot.

 They already are.
 Their full time job(s) doesn't pay enough to rent an apartment.
 They do work too many hours to allow much in the way of community college, though.